rverma999/Versal-Linux-cmd-clean/gemm_multi_tile_4x4x1/README.md

 Lesson Learned: Always check your array bounds in multi-dimensional indexing!

 ### The Accumulator Confusion Saga
-We discovered that our beautiful 2×2 GEMM wasn't producing the golden values.
+We discovered that our beautiful 4×4 GEMM wasn't producing the golden values.
 After extensive debugging found that kernels were connecting to the wrong accumulators.

 The Fix: Proper kernel-to-accumulator mapping based on the golden data generation pattern.

+### The 4-Input Accumulator Challenge
+The 4×4 configuration required 4-input accumulators instead of 2-input ones.
+We implemented both tree-based (using 2-input accumulators) and direct 4-input accumulator approaches to handle the increased parallelism.

 ##  Performance Insights

-Our current 6-tile implementation demonstrates:
+Our current 20-tile implementation demonstrates:
-- Parallel Execution: 4 GEMM operations running simultaneously
+- Parallel Execution: 16 GEMM operations running simultaneously
-- Efficient Reduction: Hardware-accelerated accumulation
+- Efficient Reduction: Hardware-accelerated accumulation with 4-input accumulators
 - Scalability: Easy extension to larger tile arrays

 Scaling Potential on VCK190:
-- Current: 6 tiles (1.5% of total AIE)
+- Current: 20 tiles (5% of total AIE)
+- Previous: 6 tiles (2×2 configuration)
-- Next Step: 20 tiles (4×4 configuration)
+- Next Step: 72 tiles (8×8 configuration)

 ## Contributing & Extending